Ethan-Arrowood/talks/making-fetch-happen/talk.md

 const blob = await response.blob()
 ```

-An extension of the CORS specification from W3C, the Fetch standard was developed by WHATWG to collect all of the necessary networking interfaces into a single API.
+An extension of the CORS specification from W3C, the Fetch standard was developed by WHATWG to collect all of the necessary networking interfaces into a single API (`Request`, `Response`, and `Headers`).
 With the intent to make networking easier within JavaScript applications, the Fetch API was directly leveraged by the Service Worker API.

 Similarly, it didn't take long for the `fetch()` method to adopt the Promise API as well.